Safe Travels Help

 AFTER YOU ARRIVE IN HAWAII

-INTERISLAND TRAVELERS ONLY (EXCLUDING TRAVEL TO KAUAI): HOW DO I UPLOAD MY COVID-19 RESULT DOCUMENT AFTER I AM SCREENED (POST-ARRIVAL)?
+INTERISLAND TRAVELERS ONLY (EXCLUDING MAUI): HOW DO I UPLOAD MY COVID-19 RESULT DOCUMENT AFTER I AM SCREENED (POST-ARRIVAL)?

 Transpacific travelers will not be allowed to upload their test results after arrival in Hawaii.